samiyonas/alx-system_engineering-devops/0x01-shell_permissions/README.md

 14-write a script that change owner and group
-15-write a script that changes the owner and group of symbolic link 16-a script that changes the owner if only it is currently owned by guillaume
+15-write a script that changes the owner and group of symbolic link 16-a script that changes the owner if only it is currently owned by guillaume 17-a script that plays star wars on the terminal